-Thomas initially entered the commercial world as employee #8 at Droga5, where he directed a global Adidas campaign featuring Novak Djokovic and Dwight Howard, and a documentary campaign for Puma featuring Usain Bolt.
-Upon leaving, he co-created an independent travel show called This Is My City (currently streaming on Amazon), which brought him to nine different countries and became an online hit with features in The New York Times and The Guardian.
+He initially entered the commercial world as employee #8 for Droga5, where he directed a global Adidas campaign featuring Novak Djokovic and Dwight Howard, and a documentary campaign for Puma featuring Usain Bolt.
+Thomas is a passionate documentarian in his personal work as well: He co-created an independent travel show called This Is My City which streamed on Amazon and brought him to nine different countries and became an online hit with features in The New York Times and The Guardian.